 \subsection{Capacity and Training Dynamics}

-\textbf{$L$-layer Transformers Hit Their Capacity at Exactly $3^L$.} We train disentangled transformers with 2 layers or 3 layers on Erd\H{o}s-R\'enyi graphs with 24 or 64 nodes respectively.
+\paragraph{$L$-layer Transformers Hit Their Capacity at Exactly $3^L$.} We train Disentangled Transformers with 2 layers or 3 layers on Erd\H{o}s-R\'enyi graphs with 24 or 64 nodes respectively.
 As shown in \Cref{fig:capacity}, neither of the two models could make reliable predictions on node pairs $(u,v)$ with $d_G(u,v) > 3^L$ but their predictions on node pair with $d_G(u,v) \leq 3^L$ are almost perfect with an $> 99\%$ accuracy.
-As shown in \Cref{fig:capacity_roberta_2layer}, a 2-layer standard Transformer model also have the same capacity.
-It resonates with our exact capacity bound of disentangled transformers in \Cref{thm:capacity} and justifies our dichotomy in \Cref{def:capacity_dichotomy}.
-Overall, for any graph $G = (V, E)$, the decisive factor for transformer model depth is not simply the asymptotic $\Theta(\log |V|)$ relation to the number of nodes $n = |V|$ but more importantly the non-asymptotically exact relation to $\log_3 \diam(G)$.
-It allows us to better understand the training dynamics in \S \ref{ssec:training_dynamics} with a dichotomy, something impossible without an exact relation.
-We note that our experiments did not enforce non-negativity of model weights and it demonstrates the predictive power of our theoretical analysis remains predictive of model capacity.
+As shown in \Cref{fig:capacity_roberta_2layer}, a 2-layer standard Transformer model also has the same empirical capacity.
+These results resonate with our exact capacity bound of Disentangled Transformers in \Cref{thm:capacity} and justifies our dichotomy in \Cref{def:capacity_dichotomy}.
+Overall, for any graph $G = (V, E)$, the decisive factor for Transformer model depth is not simply the asymptotic $\Theta(\log |V|)$ relation to the number of nodes $n = |V|$ but more importantly the non-asymptotically exact relation to $\log_3 \diam(G)$.
+We also note that we do not enforce non-negativity of model weights during training, but our theoretical analysis remains predictive of model capacity.